pranjalworm/pranjalworm.github.io/projects/pranjal-dubey-photography.md

 Currently my website has a bunch of performance and UX issues and I'm getting a little tired of developing everything from scratch.
 So I have looked around and [NextJS](https://nextjs.org/ "NextJS") seems to be the perfect alternative.
 It has excellent support for developing image heavy websites, it's extensively documented and also there is a lot of traction for it in the market.

 I am going to port this project's entire codebase to NextJS.
-It's going to take a lot of sweat and blood to do this migration but I think it'll be beneficial in the long run.
+It's going to take a lot of sweat and tears to do this migration but I think it'll be beneficial in the long run.